 It’s up to you.
 Typically, they are served straight out of the fridge, but there’s no reason why you couldn’t microwave them for a minute or two to warm them up.

 - Strawberry Banana Baked Oatmeal

 - Make Ahead Ham and Veggie Breakfast Sandwiches

-Our Favorite Overnight Oats
+Our Best Overnight Oats

 Overnight oats are extremely simple to prepare and mean you have an easy, healthy breakfast ready for you the next morning.
 They even last up to five days in the fridge.
 (We prefer the texture on days 1-3, but the oats are still tasty on day 4 and 5).
 The recipe below makes one serving, but you can make as many servings as you like.

 A 1-pint mason jar is perfect for one serving or use a small bowl that you can cover well when stored in the fridge.
 When making a large batch, you can prepare multiple jars or simply make a big batch in a larger mixing bowl/container.
 Just make sure that you cover them well when stored in the fridge.

 1/2 cup dairy or non-dairy milk (we use unsweetened non-dairy milk)